MicrosoftEdge/MSEdgeExplainers/PerformanceNavigationTiming for User Agent Launch/explainer.md

 }
 ```

 This solution could also be easily extended to other performance structures if so desired.
-It also allows the user agent to decide what high vs low systemEntropy might mean, and potentially extend the enum later providing more granularity for consumers of the API (e.g., ‘medium’ or 'veryHigh’).
+It also allows the user agent to decide what high vs normal systemEntropy might mean, and potentially extend the enum later providing more granularity for consumers of the API (e.g., ‘medium’ or 'veryHigh’).

 ## Alternative Considered Solutions